striversity/glft.old/sec02/solution/exercise11/README.md

 ## TODO 3

-create another file in pacakge 'sa' that exports:
+create another file in package 'sa' that exports:

 1. agent code name using a function
 2. agent full name using a function